 If you have sustained any other injuries such as broken bones, or are bleeding profusely, go straight to your local emergency room.

-How To Prevent a Dental Emergency
+How Do I Prevent a Dental Emergency?

 You can avoid dental emergencies in a few ways.
 Firstly, avoid chewing hard things like ice or using your teeth to open packaging.
 Be sure to wear a mouthguard while playing sports as well.
 Routine check-ups and cleanings are also some of the best ways to prevent dental emergencies because they can catch and fix small problems that can make your teeth weak and vulnerable.